Properties of Laver forcing associated with a co-ideal expressed via the Katetov order: Using Laver and Miller forcings associated with a co-ideal to add half Cohen reals.

 It is easy to see that $\mathbb{FM}$ adds a Cohen real, while $\mathbb{IE}$ adds a half Cohen real.
 In \cite{fullmil}, the authors identify a set of conditions in $\mathbb{IE}$ that force the addition of a Cohen real, but it could be a non-dense set in $\mathbb{IE}$.
 They note that it is unknown whether there is another condition that forces that no Cohen reals are added.

-The work presented in this section is a generalization of several results from \cite{fullmil}.
+The work presented in this section is motivated by several results from \cite{fullmil}.
 Our goal is to find an ideal $\hc$ such that $\mil(\hc^+)$ adds half Cohen reals but does not add Cohen reals.
 Unfortunately, this goal has not yet been achieved.

 \begin{definition} Given $r\in \omega^\omega$, we define $H_r=\{s\in\omega^{<\omega}:s\cap r =\emptyset\}$ and let $\hc$ be the ideal generated by the family $\{H_r:r\in \omega^\omega\}$. \end{definition}